Heat wave hacks: 16 ways to stay cool in the summer | News

 6. Dress appropriately

-Keep clothes loose and light to keep breezy if you’re going to walk around in the heat.
-Your black pants, black tee and black sweatshirt should probably move to the back of your closet.
+Wear loose and light clothing to keep breezy if you’re going to walk around in the heat.
+Your black pants, black tee, and black sweatshirt should probably move to the back of your closet.

 7. Get cold feet